gnomad-cloud/qa-core/README.md

 The text following the keyword (GIVEN | WHEN | THEN) needs to match a phrase/pattern from a vocabulary.

-New features can be created using any simple text editor - where you'd use QA Shield's extensible vocabulary to write them.
+New features can be created using any simple text editor - where you'd use QA-Engine's extensible vocabulary to write them.

 You can download pre-packaged vocabularies (called Dialects) and/or roll your own with simple Javascript.

 I want to see a working example
 ===============================

-QA Shield's features are collections of individual test scenarios.
+QA-Engine's features are collections of individual test scenarios.

 To improve readability, the keyword AND can be used instead in place of the verbs above.

-You can influence what QA Shield understands using @dialect annotations.
+You can influence what QA-Engine understands using @dialect annotations.

 	Feature: Verify that Google is accessible